 Since 2011 GESIS offers a limited number of EUROLAB grants for individual researchers.
 Furthermore, the EUROLAB offers support for individual researchers and research groups who want to work at the EUROLAB in Cologne with own funding, e.g. during sabbaticals or research fellowships, or within specific research projects.
 Since October 2016, EUROLAB is part of the newly established department “Knowledge Transfer” at GESIS.

-Based on its success story the EUROLAB activities were expanded to whole GESIS in 2017 now serving as a gateway to research visits at GESIS, both in Cologne and Mannheim.
+Based on its success story as research lab at the GESIS location in Cologne, the EUROLAB activities were expanded to whole GESIS in 2017 now also serving as a gateway to research visits at GESIS, both in Cologne and Mannheim.
 In addition a new grant scheme – the GESIS grants were implemented to foster collaborations between the world wide scientific community and GESIS staff.

 Since its establishment in 1996, EUROLAB has hosted 394 researchers from more than thirty countries around the world for more than 6600 days.
 So far, EUROLAB’s visitors published more than 110 books , articles and conference papers on the basis of their research carried out during their stay at the EUROLAB.
 Furthermore, four authors’ conferences have been carried out.

 For further information on the EUROLAB, please see the Annual Reports below.

 The reports that follow highlight the wide-ranging activities of the EUROLAB, GESIS – Leibniz Institute for the Social Sciences, during the last couple of years.